mlevy2525/P3PO/README.md

 ## Labeling the data
 - Now that you have selected your points you can generate your dataset using the generate_points.py script.

 - Open the generate_points.py script and finish the 3 TODOs labeled there.
 Additionally, make sure to set your path and task name in the config.yaml file.
+This is located at `P3PO/p3po/cfgs/suite/p3po.yaml`.
 If you labeled additional points in the prior step you will need to set num_points here.
 If not you can leave this set to -1.

 ```
 python generate_points.py